Dental X-rays

 Dental X-rays require no special preparation.
 The only thing you need to do is to brush your teeth before your appointment.
 That creates a more sanitary environment for those working inside your mouth.
 X-rays are usually done before cleanings.

-At Preston Supreme Dental, you’ll sit in a chair with a vest across your chest and lap.
+At Supreme Dental Preston, you’ll sit in a chair with a vest across your chest and lap.
 The X-ray machine is positioned along your head to record images of your mouth.

 Your dental hygienist will guide you through each step of the process.
 Hold still while the pictures are recorded.
 Spacers will be moved and adjusted in your mouth to achieve the proper images.